Stephen Victor Graham: Governorship

 On September 9, 1927, Graham became Governor of American Samoa.
 While in office, Graham rechartered the Bank of American Samoa and amended current fiscal laws for the island.
 He ceded the post to Gatewood Sanders Lincoln on August 2, 1929.
 Shortly after Captain Graham became governor, he received a letter from the Mau saying they would not pay any more taxes until a decision had been made regarding the “desire of the Samoa League for civil government.”
-Graham was invited to the Mau headquarters in Nu'uuli, where he told them not paying taxes would be an act of defiance.
+Graham was invited to the Mau headquarters in Nuʻuuli, where he told them not paying taxes would be an act of defiance.
 The Mau said they were not hostile to the Navy administration, but believed the time had come for a change.
 After governor Graham explained the “Samoa for Samoans” policy of the Navy, Mau members were so impressed and discontinued their taxation efforts.

+Governor Graham recommended to the U.S. Navy's secretary that they adopt a patient and attentive approach to prevent conflict when engaging with the Mau movement.
+A Samoan orator expressed that the community appreciated the Governor's willingness to meet and genuinely listen to them, contrasting with previous administrations that had treated them with disdain.